 Cabinets, Countertops, and Backsplash

-- pendant lights or three-light chandelier to hang over the bar or island area.
+- With this contemporary style, go for nickel dome shaped pendant lights or three-light chandelier to hang over the bar or island area.

-- You might prefer a more whimsical light fixture over the dining table with pizza-themed wording.
+- You might prefer a more whimsical light fixture over the dining table with pizza-themed design.

-- Glass fixtures, such as a red glass wall sconces and a glass pendant light, add interest and texture to your lighting choices.
+- Glass fixtures, such as a red glass wall sconces, add interest and texture to your lighting choices.

 - Red dish towels